jrandj/redhat/README.md

 ### Use roles and Ansible Content Collections

 1. Create and work with roles

+	* Roles simplify long playbooks by grouping tasks into smaller playbooks.

 1. Install roles and use them in playbooks